 Can I upload a full PDF with several pages?

 Not exactly.
 At this time, we try to keep all content into modular "clips" which can be mixed and matched from one haggadah to another, so we prefer you take images and texts from your PDF and create individual clips from them.
-Upload the images as JPG or PNG files, and copy and paste the text into the clip text editor.
+Upload the images as JPG, GIF or PNG files, and copy and paste the text into the clip text editor.
 However, if you have something that you think is really special and you'd like to share the full PDF, email us and we'll help find a way to make it work.

 How do I add/change the cover image?